 Coffee Brewing Contraptions

 Aeropress: These are pretty new to the coffee scene, being invented in 2005.
 An Aeropress is a sort of piston looking device, with wonderfully short brew times.
 The coffee that comes out of one is usually pretty concentrated, so watering it down may be needed.
-I love how quick you can make coffee with one, especially when I am feeling too tired to deal with a French press.
-These are likely the most versatile brewing devices around.
+I love how quickly you can make coffee with one, especially when I am feeling too tired to deal with a French press.
+These are some of the most versatile brewing devices around.

-Drip Brewer: Arguably the most common way to make coffee, and one of the easiest, only requiring you to put a measured amount of ground coffee into a filter, adding water to a tank, and flipping a switch.
+Drip Brewer: Arguably the most common way to make coffee, and one of the easiest, only requiring you to put a measured amount of ground coffee into a filter, add water to a tank, and flip a switch.
 These are standard in diners, restaurants, and cafes across the world.

-Pour-Over: This is a fantastic alternative to a drip brewer, giving far better control over the flavor of your coffee, as you are controlling the flow of water.
-Different water pouring methods can yield to different flavors being more or less noticeable.
-A pour-over is a type of funnel that a coffee filter and ground coffee is inserted, and hot water is poured from a goose-neck kettle over the grounds.
+Pour-Over: This is a fantastic alternative to a drip brewer, giving far better control over the flavour of your coffee, as you are controlling the flow of water.
+Different water pouring methods can allow different flavours to become more or less noticeable.
+A pour-over is a type of funnel that a coffee filter is inserted and ground coffee is added, hot water is poured from a goose-neck kettle over the grounds.
 This is my preferred way to make coffee when I want at least 12 ounces.

 Ibrik (Cezve): The small pot used to make Turkish coffee.
 Traditionally plated in copper, and can be plain, or extremely ornate.